sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--fail-on-deprecation``
    Causes PHPUnit to return a failure exit code when any test triggers a deprecation.

+``--fail-on-self-deprecation``
+   Causes PHPUnit to return a failure exit code when any test triggers a deprecation in first-party code.
+This option only takes effect when PHPUnit can identify how a deprecation was triggered.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

+``--fail-on-direct-deprecation``
+   Causes PHPUnit to return a failure exit code when any test triggers a deprecation in third-party code that is called from first-party code.
+This option only takes effect when PHPUnit can identify how a deprecation was triggered.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

+``--fail-on-indirect-deprecation``
+   Causes PHPUnit to return a failure exit code when any test triggers a deprecation in third-party code that is called from third-party code.
+This option only takes effect when PHPUnit can identify how a deprecation was triggered.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

 ``--fail-on-phpunit-deprecation``
    Causes PHPUnit to return a failure exit code when a PHPUnit deprecation is triggered.
 PHPUnit deprecations relate to deprecated usage of PHPUnit's own API.